segevfiner/pybpf_asm/README.rst

 Installations
 -------------
 Wheels are available.

-To build from source you need a relatively recent Flex & Bison.
-(On Windows you can use winflexbison, on macOS, and sometimes on Linux, you can install them from Homebrew, note that you might have to add Homebrew's version to the front of the ``PATH``, e.g. ``PATH="/usr/local/opt/flex/bin:/usr/local/opt/bison/bin:$PATH"``).
+To build from source you need a relatively recent Flex & Bison:

+* On Windows, you can use winflexbison.
+* On macOS (and sometimes on Linux on older distributions), you can install them from Homebrew.
+Note that you might have to add Homebrew's version to the front of the ``PATH``, e.g. ``PATH="/usr/local/opt/flex/bin:/usr/local/opt/bison/bin:$PATH"``.

 Usage
 -----